OleksandrBlack/bitcore-lib-safecoin/docs/index.md

-# Bitcore v0.13
+# Bitcore v0.15

 ## Principles

-Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.
-Bitcore provides a reliable API for JavaScript apps that need to interface with Bitcoin.
+Safecoin is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Safecoin network allows for highly resilient safecoin infrastructure, and the developer community needs reliable, open-source tools to implement safecoin apps and services.
+Bitcore provides a reliable API for JavaScript apps that need to interface with Safecoin.

 To get started, just `npm install bitcore` or `bower install bitcore`.